eggheadio/eggheadio-course-notes/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd-notes/04-react-reorder-a-list-with-react-beautiful-dnd.md

 <TimeStamp start="7:30" end="7:56">

-We go back to `task.jsx, and just add some background color.
+We go back to `task.jsx`, and just add some background color.
 This will fix the see through problem.

 ```js